HeldLab/ProteoSushi/README.md

 - The CSV file output from **Mascot**

-  - The file must have the header lines with the information from the search, such as the protease used with the sample and the maximum number of missed cleavages
+  - The file must have the header lines with the information from the search.
+In order to make sure that the file will be processed correctly, be sure to specify the following settings:

+    - The protease used with the sample

+    - The maximum number of missed cleavages (usually 1 or 2)

+    - The variable modifications present in the sample(s)

 - Or the output folder from **MaxQuant**